Economy & Items

 In Game Items

-All In Game Items have two parts; 1.
-A prop which physically represents the item and, 2.
-A Tag which details the items In Game Effects.
-Itesm are further split into Crafted Items, items made using the Alchemicy, Crafting or Smithing skills, and Magical Items, items created with powers that typically grant powers themselves.
-A single prop can have multiple Tags attached to it but only 1 Magical Item Tag, so a sword prop can have a Medium Weapon Tag and a Relic Tag, for example.
-The exceptions are Pfennig, documents and coin pouches, which all count as In Game Items even though they aren’t tagged.
-Commodities are NOT In Game Items and so the rules below do not apply to them.
+All In Game Items except Pfenning, Coin Pouches, and Documents have two parts; 1.
+A prop which physically represents the item and, 2, a Tag which details the items In Game Effects.
+Items are further split into Crafted Items, items made using the Alchemical, Apothic, Crafting, or Smithing skills, and Magical Items, items created with powers that typically grant powers themselves.
+A single prop can have multiple Tags attached to it but only 1 Magical Item Tag, so a sword prop can have a Medium Weapon Tag and a Relic Tag.

 Tag Size: Tags will state what kind of item the tag represents and must be attached to the correct type of prop.
 For example you cannot attach a Small Weapon Tag on a 6’ long staff weapon.
 Tags have different sizes so the type of item can easily be determined by looking at the size of the tag.
+They are:

-Stealing: All in game items can be stolen.
+Stealing: All In Game items can be stolen.
 To steal an item a player must take the prop and the tag and cannot transfer the tag to another prop unless the owner of the prop agrees.
 This is to allow stolen items to be identified, if you steal a magical sword the owner will recognize that magical sword.
 Props must be returned to the owner after the game, however this can be done through staff so the owner doesn’t know who stole the item in game.
 If the owner wishes they may remove the tag and either give it back to the player who stole the item, or game staff, for the thief to attach it to a new prop, otherwise they must give the prop and tag back to the thief at the start of the next game.

 Breaking and Repairing Items